The global standard for identifying musical works.

 What is it?

-Remember that each musical work/composition can only ever have one ISWC code attached to it, and this code should never be reused to represent other musical works/compositions.
+Pro tip: Each musical work/composition can only ever have one ISWC attached to it, so this code should never be reused to represent other musical works / compositions.

 Who Needs An ISWC

-If you write your own music and plan to release it publicly, you need an ISWC.
-This is because the ISWC not only separates your composition from all others, but it also helps link that composition back to yourself and your publisher so people know who needs to be paid when that composition is commercially used.
+If you write your own music and plan on releasing it publicly, you need an ISWC.
+This is because it separates your composition from similar works, links it back to you and your publisher, and lets people know who needs to be paid when that composition is used commercially.

-An ISWC number is made up of the letter "T" followed by 9 digits and a 'check digit' that protects the ISWC against allocation errors.
-An ISWC looks like this:
+An ISWC number is made up of the letter “T” followed by 9 digits and a “check digit” that protects the ISWC against allocation errors.
+It follows this format: T-123456789-Z.

-Songs receive ISWC's when they are registered at a Performing Rights Organization (PRO).
+Songs receive ISWCs when they are registered at a Performing Rights Organization (PRO).
 If your song is brand new, Songtrust helps register it with your PRO so that it can be assigned an ISWC.
-You can also get an ISWC code by visiting the ISWC International Agency and providing them with the title of your composition, the names of all contributors along with their individual IPI/CAE #, and a work classification code.
+You can also get an ISWC by visiting the ISWC International Agency and providing them with the title of your composition; the names of all contributors, along with their individual IPI/CAE number; and a work classification code.

-You can find existing ISWC codes by searching for your songs in your PRO's respective repertory on their website.
+You can find existing ISWCs by searching for your songs in the repertory section of your PRO’s website.